BenjaminSauder/EdgeFlow/README.md

 ## Set edge flow

 This operator has three options to play with:
+#### Mix:
+Blend between intial vertex positions and the interpolated result
 #### Tension:
 Controls the strengh of offset
 #### Iterations: